Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming

-If valence quarks are indeed the carriers of baryon numbers, net-baryons produced through the soft excitation processes will be mainly distributed in the backward rapidity region, which corresponds to a low-temperature source.
-Conversely, net-baryons generated by the hard scattering processes will predominantly appear in the central rapidity region, indicative of a high-temperature source.
-In short, the scenario involving valence quark stopping is expected to yield higher temperatures or larger $\langle p_T \rangle$ values in the central rapidity region.
-On the other hand, if gluon junctions serve as carriers of baryon numbers, the soft excitation processes will result in net-baryons being mainly concentrated within the central rapidity region---again corresponding to a low-temperature source.
-Meanwhile, the hard scattering processes would lead to an increased distribution of net-baryons to be mainly in the backward rapidity region, reflecting a high-temperature source.
-Thus, under this gluon junction-stopping scenario, one would anticipate lower temperatures or smaller $\langle p_T \rangle$ values in the central rapidity region.
+If valence quarks carry baryon numbers, soft excitation produces net-baryons in the backward rapidity region (low-temperature source), while hard scattering concentrates them in the backward and central regions (high-temperature source).
+This predicts higher temperatures or larger $\langle p_T\rangle$ in the central rapidity region.
+If gluon junctions carry baryon numbers, soft excitation localizes net-baryons in the central rapidity region (low-temperature source), while hard scattering shifts them to the backward and central regions (high-temperature source).
+This predicts lower temperatures or smaller $\langle p_T\rangle$ in the central rapidity region.